monahidalgo/Sky-Tracker/README.md

 # Sky Tracker🌤️
 # Weather Tracking App - Your Personalized Weather App

-Welcome to **WeatherPal**, the ultimate weather app designed to provide the best user experience with accurate, real-time weather information.
+Welcome to **WeatherPal**, the ultimate weather app that provides the best user experience with accurate, real-time weather information.
 Developed by **Mona Hidalgo**, this app combines beautiful visuals, dynamic data presentation, and user-friendly features to make checking the weather a delightful part of your day.
+This app is newly designed and I will be busy working on the code these coming months.

-# UI Image From an Android Studio Emulator
+# A UI Image From an Android Studio IDE Emulator
 <img src="https://github.com/user-attachments/assets/cd171834-9f04-48f7-99b8-51d240fb07e9" alt="skytracker1" width="200" />

 ## Features